-The focus of our work is to measure in detail the shape and rotation of the Earth, its orientation in space, its surface, and its gravitational field.
-For that purpose we analyse and interpret data from various national and international satellite missions for remote sensing of the Earth from space like, e.g., the GRACE (Gravity Recovery and Climate Experiment) satellites, and develop new systems, like the future missions EnMAP (Environmental Mapping and Analysis Program) or GRACE-FO (GRACE Follow-on).
+The task of geodesy is to measure in detail the shape and rotation of the Earth, its orientation in space, its surface, and its gravitational field.
+For that purpose we analyse and interpret data from various national and international satellite missions for remote sensing of the Earth from space like, e.g., the GRACE and GRACE-FO (Gravity Recovery and Climate Experiment, and its Follow-On mission) satellites, and develop new systems like the mission EnMAP (Environmental Mapping and Analysis Program) which started in April 2022 .

-We are proposing new Earth science applications for the signals of the American GPS, the Russian GLONASS, and the Chinese Compass/Beidou satellites.
-We are also contributing to the development of the European satellite navigation system Galileo, which will be incorporated into our research (these four systems are summarized as GNSS, Global Navigation Satellite Systems).
+We use signals of the American GPS, the Russian GLONASS, and the Chinese Compass/Beidou satellites for geoscience and atmospheric research.
+We are also contributing to the development of the European satellite navigation system Galileo, which is incorporated into our Research.
+These four systems are summarized as GNSS, Global Navigation Satellite Systems.
 Measurements from airplanes and ground-based geodetic observations, as well as the development and application of corresponding analysis techniques, round out the spectrum of our tasks.
 Finally, we utilize all these measurements and observations in computer models in order to simulate and understand the dynamic processes in the Earth’s interior, on its surface, in the oceans, in the atmosphere and cryosphere.

 To better understand something that is very close, it often helps to view it from a distance.
 This is also true for Earth science research, where the perspective from near-Earth space allows a completely new look on our planet.

 In addition to the precise determination of satellite orbits, we analyse recordings from different sensors on numerous satellites.
 The precise surveying of ocean and ice surfaces with the technique of satellite altimetry belongs to this.
-Apart from the data from the GNSS and future Galileo satellites, also the laser distance measurements from Earth observation satellites (SLR, satellite laser ranging) and the Very Long Baseline Interferometry (VLBI) belong to space geodetic techniques.
+Apart from the data from the GNSS satellites, also the laser distance measurements from satellites (SLR, satellite laser ranging) and the Very Long Baseline Interferometry (VLBI) belong to space geodetic techniques.
 A combination of these techniques gives information about the shape of the Earth and the movements of tectonic plates.
 An important task hereby is the realization of a world-wide reference frame, which is necessary to enable, for instance, the precise measurement of the global sea level rise.
 From these manifold geodetic observations, information on the condition of the atmosphere that we provide for daily weather forecasting can be derived as well.
-We also analyse images taken by remote sensing satellites in order to understand the effects of climate change or to contribute to natural disaster risk mitigation strategies.
+We also analyse measurements of remote sensing satellites in order to understand the effects of climate change or to contribute to natural disaster risk mitigation strategies.

-The interplay of information from all these measurements gives a dynamic overall picture of a very complex Earth system whose past history and future development is computer-modelled with the collected data.
+The interplay of information from all these collected data gives a dynamic overall picture of a very complex Earth system whose past history and future development is described and predicted in computer models.
 Our simulations range from the dynamics of the Earth's core and its surface to the investigation of the interactions between atmosphere, the oceans, and the solid Earth.
 The data, as well as the geoscientific results, are explored, analysed, and visualised with state-of-the-art geoinformation processing techniques and made available to other users.